Strict independence: Abstract

 \section{Abstract}

-We investigate the notions of strict independence and strict non-forking in dependent theories, establish basic properties and connections between the two.
-In particular it follows from our study that strict non-forking is symmetric.
-Based on this study, we develop notions of weight which characterize $\NTPT$, dependence and strong dependence.
-Many of our proofs rely on careful analysis of sequences that witness dividing in dependent theories.
-We prove simple characterizations of such sequences, as well as of Morley sequences which are witnesses.
-As a by-product of this investigation, we obtain information on types co-dominated by generically stable types.
+We investigate the notions of strict independence and strict non-forking, and establish basic properties and connections between the two.
+In particular it follows from our investigation that in resilient theories strict non-forking is symmetric.
+Based on this study, we develop notions of weight which characterize \NTP{}, dependence and strong dependence.
+Many of our proofs rely on careful analysis of sequences that witness dividing.
+We prove simple characterizations of such sequences in resilient theories, as well as of Morley sequences which are witnesses.
+As a by-product we obtain information on types co-dominated by generically stable types in dependent theories.
 For example, we prove that every Morley sequence in such a type is a witness.